ElisaCastelli/HarmonicTensionVisualizer/README.md

 ![alt text](./img/example.png)

-The structure of the project can be divided in three main parts:
+The structure of the project can be divided into four main parts:

 -	piano-roll
 -	button bar
 -	tension graphic representation
+- readme

 ## Piano-roll